Optimization of stochastic lossy transport networks and applications to power grids: Numerical examples

 \FloatBarrier

-\subsection{Empirical evidence of the scaling law~\eqref{scalinglaw}}
+\subsection{Empirical evidence of the scaling law}

-In the following example we consider the IEEE RTS 96-bus test network and track the expected total loss while adding one by one controllable loads in random locations and assuming equal share among the available controllable loads.
-As illustrated by Figure~\ref{fig:96}, the theoretical scaling for the expected total loss scales with the number of controllable loads stated in Theorem~\ref{thm:aveHk} while averaging on all possible locations is in fact very accurate also for a single instance where new controllable locations are randomly added.
+The scaling law derived in Section~\ref{sec4}, despite having been obtained averaging over the possible location of the controllable loads, still give precious insight about how the average total loss decrease with the number of controllable loads.
+Aiming to corroborate this fact, we consider the IEEE RTS 96-bus test network~\cite{Zimmerman2011} and track the average total loss while adding one by one controllable loads in random locations and assuming equal share among them.

+\FloatBarrier As illustrated by Figure~\ref{fig:96}, the theoretical scaling for the expected total loss scales with the number of controllable loads stated in Theorem~\ref{thm:aveHk} while averaging on all possible locations is in fact very accurate also for a single instance where new controllable locations are randomly added.